TsingZ0/FedCP/README.md

 # Introduction

-This is the implementation of our paper *FedCP: Separating Feature Information for Personalized Federated Learning via Conditional Policy*
+This is the implementation of our paper *FedCP: Separating Feature Information for Personalized Federated Learning via Conditional Policy* (accepted by KDD 2023)

 # Dataset